hphelion/documentation/cli.unix.release-notes.md

 The 1.6.0 release is available for download from https://docs.hpcloud.com/file/hpcloud-1.6.0.gem.
 This release was made available on 1/30/2013 and contains the following new features:

-* Compatibility for 0.0.19 hpfog gem
+* Compatibility with the 0.0.19 Ruby Fog release
-* `servers:ssh` now supports using an IP address as well as server name or id
+* Command `servers:ssh` supports using an IP address in addition to the server name or ID
-* Other minor bug fixes
+* Several minor bug fixes

+###Known Issues###

+* None for this release.

 ##Release 1.5.0 Features## {#v1_5_0}